roc4huang/vertx-http-api/README.md

 ### Controller

-The @Factory is a factory method for the controller.
-A controller instance is made for every request.

 The @FromQuery specifies location for an argument

 The result of a method is serialized depending of the request content-type.
 For example json.